 An annual operations calendar is key to maintaining your institution in compliance.
 Items to include: deadlines with regulatory agencies, meetings, surveys, inventory reviews, reports, issuing the revised strategic plan, teacher planning days, training, annual employee performance evaluations, and class observations.
 Download our TRACS School Guide – Annual Operating Calendar.

 TRACS standards are published in their Accreditation Manual, available on TRACS Publications Page.
+The current manual was published in August 2023.
 Accreditors review their publications often.
-We recommend reviewing their website often and making the appropriate changes to your policies and procedures manual to observe compliance.
+We recommend reviewing their website periodically and making the appropriate changes to your policies and procedures.

 The Strategic Plan identifies the institution’s goals, aligning human and physical resources with the school’s mission, objectives, and budget.
 The plan is revised and approved annually by the institution’s Board.
 Download our TRACS School Guide – Preparing the Strategic Plan.